-Services must be available to the individual 24 hours per day, seven days per week, in their home, workplace, or other setting that is convenient and appropriate for the individual.
-Service delivery must be individualized.
-Mobile Crisis Response Medical Necessity Criteria Admission This service is available to any individual meeting the below criteria, Criteria regardless of diagnosis. .
-Diagnosis, Individuals must meet all of the following criteria: Symptoms, The individual must be experiencing an active behavioral and Functional health crisis; and Impairment Urgent intervention is necessary to stabilize or prevent escalation of the individual's behavioral health crisis; and 3.
+- Services must be provided in-person with the exception of the assessment and care coordination activities. - Services must be available to the individual 24 hours per day, seven days per week, in their home, workplace, or other setting that is convenient and appropriate for the individual. - Service delivery must be individualized.

+Service requirements in this section do not apply to CSBs providing only emergency services pursuant to section §37.2-800 et. seq. and section §16.1-335 et seq. of the Code of Virginia.
+Telehealth is also permissible for these emergency services billed using modifiers HK and 32 and Functional The individual must be experiencing an active behavioral Impairment health crisis; and Urgent intervention is necessary to stabilize or prevent escalation of the individual's behavioral health crisis; and 3.
 The individual or collateral contact reports at least one of the following: a. suicidal/assaultive/destructive ideas, threats, plans or actions; or b. an acute or increasing loss of control over thoughts, behavior and/or affect that could result in harm to self or others; or c. functional impairment or escalation in mood/thought/behavior that is disruptive to home, school, or the community or impacting the individual's ability to function in these settings; or d. the symptoms are escalating to the extent that a higher level of care will likely be required without intervention; and 4.
 Without urgent intervention, the individual will likely decompensate which will further interfere with their ability to function in at least one of the following life domains: family, living situation, school, social, work, or community.
 Continued Not available for this level of care.
-If additional units are needed, Stay Criteria providers should submit a new registration form with the Managed Diagnosis, Care Organization (MCO) or Fee-For-Service (FFS) Contractor and Symptoms, any necessary call center engagement in accordance with DBHDS and Functional guidelines.
-Individuals must meet admission criteria.
-Impairment Discharge The individual shall be discharged when the individual no longer Criteria meets admission criteria and/or an appropriate aftercare treatment Cinona plan has been established and the individual has been linked or transferred to appropriate community, residential or in-patient behavioral health services. behavioral health services.
+If additional units are needed, Stay Criteria providers should conduct necessary call center engagement in accordance with DBHDS guidelines and submit a new registration Diagnosis, form with the managed care organization (MCO) or fee-for-service Symptoms, (FFS) service authorization contractor.
+Individuals must meet and Functional admission criteria.
+Impairment Discharge The individual shall be discharged when the individual no longer Criteria meets admission criteria and/or an appropriate aftercare treatment plan has been established and the individual has been linked or transferred to appropriate community, residential or in-patient behavioral health services.
+Exclusions In addition to the "Non-Reimbursable Activities for all Mental Health and Service Services" section in Chapter IV, the following service limitations Limitations apply: Mobile Crisis Response may only be provided to individuals receiving inpatient hospital services for the explicit purpose of , , , , , , , , , , , , , , , , , , , , pre-admission screening by a DBHDS Certified Preadmission Screening Clinician.